About - Staff Member - Carol Henton

 Carol joined the organization in 2000 when it was known as the Information Technology Association of America (ITAA).
 Prior to working for ITAA, Carol managed State & Local Government Affairs for Cisco Systems Inc. (San Jose).
 Previously, she served as State & Local Government Affairs Manager as well as Export Control Manager at Varian Associates Inc. (Palo Alto).
 She began her career in Washington DC working for the federal government.
 Carol earned a Bachelor of Arts degree in political science from Alma College in Alma, Michigan.

-ITI Blog articles by Carol Henton
+Blog Posts by Carol Henton

 For States to Benefit from Cloud Computing, Do Not Cling to Legacy Terms & Conditions